History of the Bosnia and Herzegovina national football team: 2016 Kirin Cup – champions

 On 21 January 2021, Bulgarian Ivaylo Petev was announced as the new manager ahead of the country's 2022 FIFA World Cup qualifiers.
 This marked the first time a Bosnia and Herzegovina manager was not from the former Yugoslavia.

 Bosnia played their first 2022 World Cup qualifier game on 24 March 2021, in a game against Finland in Helsinki, which ended as a 2–2 draw.
 They subsequently played France in a home match at Grbavica, where they suffered a hard fought 0–1 loss.

 In September, Bosnia was able to earn an away point against reigning World Cup champions France with a 1–1 draw following an opening goal by Edin Džeko, only to follow it up with a disappointing 2–2 draw against Kazakhstan in Zenica following a last minute goal by the Kazakhstanis.
 Then, in October, an injury riddled Bosnia again faced off against Kazakhstan, this time in Nur-Sultan, winning 2–0 in a must win game, and subsequently keeping their World Cup qualifying dreams alive.
 Three days later, Bosnia faced Ukraine in Lviv, where they earned a point following a 1–1 result.

 Bosnia, now needing a minimum of 4 points from their two remaining matches (Finland and Ukraine) to qualify for a playoff spot, faced off against Finland in Zenica.
 Playing without an injured Edin Džeko, Bosnia lost 1-3 and were therefore eliminated from playoff contention, and subsequently lost any chance of qualifying for the 2022 FIFA World Cup.
 They then lost their final game in the qualifying round, a 0-2 home defeat against eventual 2nd place finishers Ukraine.

-2022–23 UEFA Nations League B

 Following another disappointing World Cup qualification, Bosnia and Herzegovina turned to the 2022–23 UEFA Nations League B in an attempt to earn promotion to League A and at the same time guarantee a play-off spot for the UEFA Euro 2024.

 Hard fought away draws against Finland and Montenegro and home wins versus Romania and Finland saw Bosnia and Herzegovina on top of the group after the first four games.
 A win against Montenegro at home in Zenica followed, officially securing them a UEFA Euro 2024 qualifying play-off spot, as well as a spot back in the UEFA Nations League A. This subsequently allowed Petev to experiment with younger players for the final away match against Romania, which ultimately ended as their first and only loss of the group.